Chawal ke pakore is deep fried fritters or pakora usually served as a tea time snack.

 - Oil for deep frying

-Otherwise add 1-2 Tbsp of besan/gramflour and deep fry all the fritters or Chawal ke pakore.
+- Otherwise add 1-2 tablespoon of besan/gramflour and deep fry all the fritters or Chawal ke pakore.